Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 thus testable with the Axe API.
-This put me in a situation where I would have to report [my findings](https://github.com/bokeh/bokeh/discussions/14057#discussioncomment-10674506) and ask the larger Bokeh community whether they felt leaving axe-core was worthwhile.
+This put me in a situation where I would have to report [my findings](https://github.com/bokeh/bokeh/discussions/14057#discussioncomment-10674506) and ask the larger Bokeh community whether they felt adding axe-core was worthwhile.

 All of this was happening while I was simultaneously facing my biggest stumbling